tezos-checker/checker/README.md

 and is a project supported by [Nomadic Labs](https://nomadic-labs.com/), [Tweag](https://tweag.io/) and TZ Connect Berlin.

-**The code within is currently unverified and unaudited, and is made publicly available only for exploration purposes.
+**The code here is currently unverified and unaudited, and is made publicly available only for exploration and discussion purposes.
 You should not use it for anything serious.**

 * Technical document can be found [here](https://hackmd.io/teMO2x9PRRy1iTBtrSMBvA?view).
 * The source code lives in the [src](./src) folder.